Staplehurst rail crash

 The Staplehurst rail crash was a derailment at Staplehurst, Kent, on 9 June 1865 at 3:13 pm.
 The South Eastern Railway Folkestone to London boat train derailed while crossing a viaduct where a length of track had been removed during engineering works, killing ten passengers and injuring forty.
 In the Board of Trade report it was found that a man had been placed with a red flag 554 yd away but the regulations required him to be 1000 yd away and the train had insufficient time to stop.

-The 53-year-old Charles Dickens was travelling with Ellen Ternan and her mother on the train; they all survived the derailment.
-He tended the victims, some of whom died while he was with them.
-The experience affected Dickens greatly; he lost his voice for two weeks and afterwards was nervous when travelling by train, using alternative means when available.
-Dickens died five years to the day after the accident; his son said that he had never fully recovered.
+Charles Dickens, 53 years old at the time, was travelling with Ellen Ternan and her mother on the train; they all survived the derailment, with Dickens suffering significant psychiatric injury.